AS-Coope/SWEN-3001-Project-Habit-Tracker/README.md

 3. Allow the user to create a To-Do List for the day (Priority = Medium)
 4. Record the time the user spends on each Habit (Priority = Medium)
 5. Provide the user a Word of Encouragement whenever a Habit is missed (Priority = Low)
 6. Provide notifications to the user when High Priority Habits are close approaching.
-(Priority = High)
+(Priority = Low)

 Non-Functional Requirements:
-Minimalistic, Speed (High), Reliable Data Storage
+Minimalistic, Speed (High), Reliable Persistent Data Storage.